shpach/EZ-Review/README.md

 ## What does this do?

 This is a search engine aimed at researchers who are in the beginnings of a research project, specifically in their literature review stage.
 This application retrieves relevant research papers that a researcher might find interesting to read.
 This is similar to Google Scholar, but in addition, it finds popular datasets and methods that are used in the field!
 A major point about this project is that can be used in any field!
-The only requirements is that you need a collection of research papers.
-For this short introduction, we will be applying this to the field of data science and machine learning related fields!
+The only requirement is that you need a collection of research papers.
+For this short introduction, we will be applying this to data science and machine learning related fields!

 ## How does it work?